jbellsey/redux-model-utils/README.md

 ##### modelBuilder(model)

 You must run your model through this utility before exporting it.
+It has no options.

 ```javascript
 module.exports = reduxUtils.modelBuilder({